DarkWiiPlayer/restia/readme.md

 <details>
 <summary>Powerful Templating</summary>
-Making use of MoonXML, a templating engine very similar to that of the great Lapis framework in combination with the very fast cosmo templating engine, writing HTML has never been easier.
+The MoonXML templating engine, inspired by the Lapis web framework, reduces much of the complexity of writing HTML templates by hand.
+Meanwhile, cosmo templates, based on string interpolation, are blazing fast.
 At the cost of some sligtly increased complexity, multistage templates allow rendering MoonXML into a cosmo template on startup for a combination of convenient development and performant runtime.